natir/fpa/Readme.md

 ## Rationale

 Long Read mapping tools provides all match they found in read dataset, for many usage some of match aren't usfull, this programme provide some filter to remove it.
-This soft can be replace by a simple awk, bash, python, ~perl~, {your favorite language}.
+This soft can be replace by a simple script in awk, bash, python, ~perl~, {your favorite language}.

+More details and some experiment are present in this [blog post](https://blog.pierre.marijon.fr/binary-mapping-format/)

 ## Usage